Keeping the Heat In (or out in summer)

 About half of the energy we use at home goes into heating and cooling.
 We need to be comfortable in our homes, and heating needs to be affordable.
 Weatherization, air-sealing and insulation upgrades can substantially reduce home heat loss, benefit your health and comfort, shrink your carbon footprint and save you money.
 Big savings are possible today with incentives and rebates from your utility and a small investment goes a long way.
 Some simple tasks make good do-it-yourself projects for even greater savings.

 - Sign up for a free energy audit here.
-Massachusetts utilities provide a free energy audit to residents every two years.
+Massachusetts “public” utilities provide a free energy audit to residents every two years.
 An energy auditor will help you find the places where air leaks into or out of your home and where you need more insulation.
-Through your electric bill, you have already been contributing to a fund that is paying for 75% of all cost of insulation you need.
+Through your electric bill, you have already been contributing to a fund that will pay for 75% of all cost of insulation you need.
 (Many people even qualify for free weatherization – everyone who receives or is eligible for fuel assistance.
 You can check if you qualify here.

 - Air-seal your home.
 Your energy auditor will do this as part of the audit, but if you are a DIY kind of person, you can easily take care of this yourself.
 Air leaks account for 1/4 up to 1/2 of home heat loss and are a primary cause of ice dams.
 Warm air rises and escapes, drawing cold drafts in from below.
 Every home needs a continuous “air barrier” to prevent this airflow.
 Air sealing at the gaps will stop the drafts.
 Simple and inexpensive sealants and gaskets can eliminate uncomfortable and expensive drafts.
 All homes are unique; older homes will benefit the most from air-sealing.